Categories

 Chilled Water Non ISI Jars

-People often confuse these type jars with the BIS approved 20 Ltr Transparent Jars, also called as “Bubble Tops”.
-There will be huge difference between a 20 Ltr Jar Mineral Water Plant Price (ISI) & an RO Plant with Chiller Price in India.
-As the former confine to ISI standards and the latter doesn’t.
-RO Plant with Chiller is NOT covered under the BIS premise, hence you always run a risk of your unit getting sealed, though clear policy is still to arrive.
+People often confuse these type jars with the FSSAI approved 20 Ltr Transparent Jars, also called as “Bubble Tops”.
+There will be huge difference between a 20 Ltr Jar Mineral Water Plant Price (FSSAI) & an RO Plant with Chiller Price in India.
+As the former confine to FSSAI standards and the latter doesn’t.
+RO Plant with Chiller is NOT covered under the FSSAI premise, hence you always run a risk of your unit getting sealed, though clear policy is still to arrive.

 Starting a Mineral Water Business with Someone else’s Production Unit